mzgh13/builder-os-ideation/ideation-v2/ventureOS-summary.md

     *   Validate data aggregation performance, reliability, and the initial internal UBOM structure.
 *   **Competitive Landscape Deep Dive:**
     *   More detailed analysis of existing solutions that offer partial overlaps, to sharply define VentureOS's unique positioning and defensible advantages.
-*   **"Minimum Viable AI" Feature Set:**
+*   **Initial AI Feature Set Considerations for Phased Rollout:**
-    *   Define the simplest AI-driven insight or alert feature for the MVP that delivers tangible, demonstrable value beyond basic reporting.
+    *   Defining the simplest AI-driven insight or alert feature for an initial phase that could deliver tangible, demonstrable value beyond basic reporting, to be explored as part of the phased approach.
 *   **User Experience (UX) Design:**
     *   Conceptualize the UX for the guided onboarding, dashboard, alert configuration, and how AI insights would be presented intuitively.